lintony6/LCEInternship2025/README.md

 ipconfig (To get IP Address of container)

-ssh someuser@<ip address> -p 2222 (Fill in IP Address from previous step)
+ssh someuser@ip address -p 2222 (Fill in IP Address from previous step)

+Password for someuser is: Welcome123

 ls in someuser ~ directory

-cat hint.txt (Read the hint for someuser) Welcome123
+cat hint.txt (Read the hint for someuser)

-open in browser <ip address>:8080
+open in browser ip address:8080

 Inspect element of webpage (Find hidden hacker credentials)

 exit in terminal of someuser

-ssh hacker@<ip address> -p 2222 (Fill in same IP Address to log in as hacker)
+ssh hacker@ip address -p 2222 (Fill in same IP Address to log in as hacker)

 ls -a (To find hidden files with hints)